-• Measures to Reduce Organic Carbon Emissions
+Measures to Reduce Organic Carbon Emissions

 Even though the focus of the Reasonable Progress Goal is to reduce emissions of sulfur dioxide, the largest contributor to regional haze, for the 2018 reasonable progress plan, New Jersey is taking actions to reduce emissions of organic carbon, the second largest contributor to visibility impairment at Brigantine Wilderness Area.
-Some of New Jersey's actions to reduce emissions from organic carbon include:
+Some of New Jersey's existing and proposed rules which reduce emissions from organic carbon include:

-- Vehicle Idling (N.J.A.C 7:27-14.3) - Removes or further limits the exemptions to the State's idling restrictions. - Removes sleeper berth exemption from vehicles effective May 1, 2010. - Open Burning (N.J.A.C 7:27-2) - One of the most stringent in the nation to limit or control open burning. - Industrial, Commercial and Institutional (ICI) Boilers (N.J.A.C.
-7:27-16.8, -19.7) - Set performance standards for CO and VOC which ensure good combustion. - \circ Annual tune up requirements which reduces NO_x emission and may also help reduce fuel consumption. - Heavy Duty Diesel Trucks (N.J.A.C 7:27-14) - Proposed rule will set tighter opacity standards for the Inspection and Maintenance (I/M) program.
+- Existing Diesel Idling (N.J.A.C 7:27-14.3) - o Removes or further limits the exemptions to the State's idling restrictions. - o Removes sleeper berth exemption from vehicles effective May 1, 2010. - o Includes additional idling restrictions for gasoline vehicles - Existing Open Burning (N.J.A.C 7:27-2) - o One of the most stringent in the nation to limit or control open burning. - Existing Industrial, Commercial and Institutional (ICI) Boilers (N.J.A.C.
+7:27-16.8, -19.7) - Sets performance standards for NO_x, CO and VOC which ensure good combustion. - o Annual tune up requirements which reduces NO_x emission and may also help reduce fuel consumption. - Existing Heavy Duty Diesel Trucks (N.J.A.C 7:27-14) - Sets tighter opacity standards for the Inspection and Maintenance (I/M) program.